hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     %}
 </figure>

-Henry Dreyfuss *Symbol sourcebook* debunks my assumption: of course both presentations have been used in iconography well before CP437.
-For example, a hotel icon used by the <abbr title="International Civil Aviation Organization">ICAO</abbr> in the 1970s is very similar to CP437 representation of the house.
+For example, a hotel icon used by the <abbr title="International Civil Aviation Organization">ICAO</abbr> in the 1970s is quite similar in shape to CP437's house.^[Dreyfuss, Henry (1972): [*Symbol sourcebook : an authoritative guide to international graphic symbols*](https://archive.org/details/symbolsourcebook0000henr/page/n9/mode/2up)]

 <figure class="u-image-float-right-inline">
     {% image